Joe-Collins-1986/Hangman/README.md

    ---

    #### On game completion deactivate all letters
    After the game is won or lost no letter buttons will be active.
-This is to stop any further amendments tot he score. <br>
+This is to stop any further amendments to the score. <br>
    The letters will not fade, they will just be deactivated.
    <br>